Seattle Schools Offering Management Courses

 Other School Options

-Seattle Community College - Central Campus, which is just 1.5 miles up the hill from downtown Seattle, offers online new-manager training, as well as a short-term certificate program in business administration.
-Located across Puget Sound about 30 miles from downtown Seattle, Olympic College in Bremerton has associate's degree and certificate programs in business management; it is accessible by ferry.
+Seattle Central College, which is just 1.5 miles up the hill from downtown Seattle, offers degrees and certificates in business technology management.
+Located across Puget Sound about 30 miles from downtown Seattle, Olympic College in Bremerton has an associate's degree and certificate programs in business management; it is accessible by ferry.